Book Review: The Black Prism (The Lightbringer Series Book 1) by Brent Weeks (published by Orbit)

 Goodreads | Author website | Publisher website

 Read my review of The Blinding Knife, book two of the Lightbringer series by Brent Weeks, here.
+And read my review of the third book, The Broken Eye, here.

 **My debut novel, an epic fantasy called MELOKAI, is out now!
 Available from Amazon, Kobo, iBooks, Google Play Books, Barnes & Noble and Smashwords.
 Read more about my books here.**